roshmadosh/java-persistence/README.md

-# Java Persistence in Every Way
+# Java Persistence Several Ways

 ### JDBC, without Connection Pool
 Serving a DB endpoint with a singleton JDBC connection, just for kicks.